dhjensen/dhjensen.dk/README.md

 # dhjensen.dk

-I intend to replace <http://blog.dhjensen.dk/> and <http://www.daniboy.dk/> with this site
+I intend to replace `blogger` <http://blog.dhjensen.dk/> and google sites <http://www.daniboy.dk/> with a `pelican` static generated site.

-So I need to configure `blog` posts and an `about` page.

-I think the `about` page can be replaced by social media links.

-Need ssl support.

-Custom domain.
+The google site is replaced with `pelican` social links.

+The `blogger` blog posts is imported using the `pelican` import feature.

+SSL is supported using `let's encrypt` via `cloudflare` DNS and `netlify`.